Virginia Board of Pharmacy

 Applications for Pharmacy Technician Registration are now exclusively accepted online.
 Click here to begin the online application process.

-Applications for Registration as a Pharmacy Interns are now accepted online.
+Applications for Registration as a Pharmacy Intern are now accepted online.
 Click here to begin the online application process.

 NOTES for Non-Resident Pharmacy Applicants: